 What does Landfill Biodegradable mean?

 Bio-Gone Plastics uses a patented additive to make our disposable products landfill-biodegradable.
 This means that the plastics will decompose under typical landfill environmental conditions much faster than traditional plastics which have an indefinite life span.
-Biodegradation of plastic is achieved by enabling microorganisms to metabolize (i.e. break down) the molecular structure of the plastic, which produces an humus-like material (organic matter that cannot break down any further) which is a natural plant fertilizer.
+Biodegradation of plastic is achieved by enabling microorganisms to metabolise (i.e. break down) the molecular structure of the plastic, which produces an humus-like material (organic matter that cannot break down any further) which is a natural plant fertiliser.
 There are two different ways this is achieved in industry.

 Landfill-Biodegradable Plastics are made by combining traditional plastic, which is petroleum-based, with an organic additive.
 The biodegradation only begins when the plastic is exposed to a microbe rich environment such as in a landfill.
 The additive attracts microbes to the plastic and they start to digest it.
 As they do this, the enzymes the microbes secrete cause the plastic polymer molecules to break down into shorter chains, which the microbes can then begin to digest them too.
 The biodegradability of a plastic can be confirmed using the standard laboratory test ASTM D5511.